An Unlikely Story in the Book of Ruth

 However, as a gentleman, he did nothing until Ruth presented herself to Him.
 That is so much like Jesus Christ.
 He loves us and wants to save us.
 However, He waits until we submit our entire life to him as Lord, Savior, and Master.

 What the law could not do the Lord Jesus Christ did for us.
-Quite provocative is the possibility that the actual field owned by Ruth and Boaz long ago may be the very field where the shepherds tended their flocks pointing forward to the coming King.
+Quite provocative is the possibility that the actual field owned by Ruth and Boaz long ago may be the very field where the shepherds tending their flocks pointing forward to the coming King.

-This love story ends with Boaz purchasing his Gentile bride. (see Ruth 4.10) If one studies the Word of God, it is known that Jesus Christ bought us long ago.
-It was through his blood spilled on a wooden cross He made some two thousand years ago He covers us.
+This love story ends with Boaz purchasing his Gentile bride. (see Ruth 4.10) Jesus Christ paid the price for our sins long ago.
+It was through his blood spilled on a wooden cross He made some two thousand years ago He covers us with a blanket of love.